 Activities: Over the last four years we hosted local networking events/workshops in Metro Vancouver, Victoria and Toronto, and have partnered with Burnaby Public Library to host monthly community talks.
 We have supported various local and global campaigns related to health, via our social media that connects over 1300 people to date.
 In 2013 we launched our IDEAS LAB and initiated our first research project Moving Health Literacy Upstream with both local community partners and global experts.

-In 2015 we developed our Healthy Business Practice Framework to support the design of healthy and sustainable workplaces.
-In 2016 we piloted tested this framework in order to develop our Wellbeing @ Work Innovation Labs that applies a systems and design thinking approach to improving health and wellbeing in the workplace.
+In 2015 we developed our Wellbeing @ Work Model to support the design of healthy and sustainable workplaces.
+In 2016 we piloted tested the model in order to develop our Wellbeing @ Work Innovation Labs that applies a systems and design thinking approach to improving health and wellbeing in the workplace.

 Bridge for Health Cooperative